LumaxTechnologies/BQ-Features/bq_studio_demos/docs/use_cases/04-create-etls-gcs-to-bq-layers.md

 - Reusable ETL logic in Dataform and/or data preparations.
 - Foundation for adding stored procedures (use case 5), versioning (6), scheduling (7), and monitoring (8).

-## No-code / AI alternatives (BI analysts and non-developers)

-- **Data preparations:** In **BigQuery Studio** → **Explorer** → **Data preparations**, create a new data preparation.
-Set the **source** to a table (e.g. one loaded from GCS via Create table) or an external table.
-Use the **data view** and **suggestion cards** from Gemini to add steps: parse dates, trim text, filter rows, deduplicate, or add computed columns.
-Set a **destination** table (e.g. in a staging or refined dataset).
-Run manually or schedule the data preparation.
-No SQLX or Dataform required for single-table or simple multi-step flows.
-- **Pipelines:** Use **Create new** → **Pipeline** to chain multiple tasks (e.g. “run data preparation A”, then “run SQL or data preparation B”).
-Add tasks and set the order in the UI.
-Optionally set a schedule so the pipeline runs daily or weekly.
-The **Data Engineering Agent** can suggest or generate pipeline steps from natural language (e.g. “Load from GCS, clean, then aggregate by date”).
-- **Layer-by-layer:** Create one data preparation per layer (e.g. raw → staging, staging → refined).
-Each preparation has one source and one destination; chain them by using the output table of one as the source of the next, or use a pipeline that runs them in sequence.

-For BI analysts, data preparations plus pipelines cover most ETL needs without writing SQLX or using Dataform repos.

 ## Next

 - **Use case 5:** Include stored procedures in these ETLs (e.g. validation or complex logic).